ImranK1506/4pager-HTML-CSS-Bootstrap/readme.md

 <h1>Business website - NYCDA Cocktails & More</h1>

 This is my first website build with Bootstrap.
-The goal was to construct a website for a business.
+The goal was to construct a website for a business with at least 3 pages.

 <h2>Design</h2>